buildpacks/rfcs/text/0000-pack-publish-buildpack.md

 1. Reads the following information from the image manifest (if any of these are missing, the command fails):
     - `id` (must include a `namespace` and `name` in the form `<namespace>/<name>`)
     - `version`
+1. Creates a `local` branch on the local registry index cache
 1. Makes a Git commit to the local registry index with a JSON payload represeting the buildpack version as defined in [RFC-0022](https://github.com/buildpacks/rfcs/blob/master/text/0022-client-side-buildpack-registry.md)
 1. Uses Git to push the commit to the registry index's `origin`.
+1. Updates the `master` branch of the local registry cache from `origin`.

+Options:

+* `--native` - indicates that the native Git mechanism should be used

 ## `pack yank-buildpack <buildpack-id-and-version>`